Lubomyr Melnyk: Teaching

 Melnyk offers lessons to a general audience of piano students, and has liked to run workshops at concerts in the past - when possible.
 Though, few have truly taken interest in studying.
 Two notable students who are successful pianists in their own right are Ell Kendall and Matthew Thomasson, who perform their own music which is (occasionally) seen to be inspired by Melnyk's technique.
 Another is Hauschka, who helped Melnykr's music become noticed by the record label Erased Tapes, which he has worked with for many years.
-One of the only current students of his, who performs and promotes his music online, is the student Nathan Adlam.
 He has also worked with Peter Broderick and Nils Frahm.
 He has expressed fears that his music will not outlive him.
 In another old interview he commented:

 I am yet to find anyone who can interpret my music at a level where I could say they are actually able to play the piece.
 None of my students are ready but when the time comes, their fingers will obey their minds and I will be able to gauge the success of their interpretation.

 Melnyk has also made certain educational recordings and has written exercises for students such as the Meditations and the 22 Circular Etudes.
 As mentioned in the below section, he wrote a book titled Open Time, which focuses on explaining his notation and surrounding philosophy and spirituality, in relation to the music.

 Some of his pieces have individual scores available online, e.g. Cloud Nr.
 81 or Barcarolle.
 There is also a scorebook of six pieces, published by Erased Tapes, wherein scores for Pockets of Light, Butterfly, Parasol, Evertina, Awaiting and The Moving Window may be found.